 The business objective and future plan for our logistic service segment is to establish an efficient logistic system and to build a nationwide delivery and courier network in China.
-As of September 30, 2018, we provide logistic service to 30 cities in approximately 20 provinces.
-We expect to develop additional 20 logistic point in existing serving cities in the third quarter and fourth quarter of 2018 and improve company's profit in 2019 fiscal year.
+As of December 31, 2018, we provide logistic service to over 23 cities in approximately 20 provinces.
+We expect to develop additional 20 logistic point in existing serving cities in the fourth quarter of 2018 and improve company's profit in 2019 fiscal year.